-- 1. The REC: BEE administrative office functions within the Division for Research Development at the Stellenbosch University (SU) main campus.
+- 1. The REC: BES administrative office functions within Division for Research Development.
 The following staff members are appointed (proportional time commitment) to assist with the efficient running of this committee: - a.
-Administrative Officer, who also acts as Secretary to the REC: BEE. - b.
-Manager: Research Support
+Coordinator: Research Ethics (Animal Use and Biosafety), who also acts as Secretary to the REC: BES. - b.
+Ethics Helpdesk Officer. - c.
+Director: Research Integrity and National Grants.

-2. Collective responsibilities of the administrative officer
+2. Collective responsibilities of the Coordinator: Research Ethics (Animal Use and Biosafety)

-- a.
-Ensure availability of all biosafety and environmental ethics related documents and procedures on the DRD website. - b.
-Answer all queries related to biosafety and environmental ethics at SU. - c.
-Ensure that the application process proceeds efficiently. - d.
-Schedule meetings, prepare agendas, and record minutes during meetings. - e.
-Coordinate with the chair to assign primary en secondary reviewers and facilitate reviews. - f.
-Liaise with applicants in writing with respect to all decisions taken in the meeting. - g.
-Maintain a confidential and secure database of accurate and complete records. - h.
-Facilitate the committee's monitoring role. - i.
-Submit annual reports to the NIH/OBA and NHREC. - j.
-Forward queries or complaints to the chair, when appropriate.
+- Ensures availability of all biological and environmental safety related documents and procedures on the DRD website. - b.
+Compiles and updates policy and procedure documents in conjunction with the chairperson and Director: Research Integrity and National Grants.Responds to all queries related to biological and environmental safety ethics at SU. - c.
+Ensures that the application process proceeds efficiently. - d.
+Schedules meetings, prepare agendas and records minutes during meetings. - e.
+Coordinates with the chair to assign primary and secondary reviewers and facilitates reviews. - f.
+Liaises with applicants in writing with respect to all decisions taken in the meeting. - g.
+Maintains a confidential and secure database of accurate and complete records. - h.
+Facilitates the committee's monitoring role. - i.
+Submits annual reports to the NIH/OBA. - j.
+Forwards queries or complaints to the chair, when appropriate.